 Address: 1 Rue de la Légion d'Honneur, 93200 Saint-Denis

-9 Disneyland Paris
+12. Disneyland Paris

-A perfect day trip for families with kids, Disneyland Paris is a gigantic fairyland of fantasy and adventure with more than 50 rides in five magic lands.
-The main attraction in Fantasyland is the Château de la Belle au Bois Dormant (Sleeping Beauty's Castle).
-The story of the Sleeping Beauty is depicted in stained glass and tapestries, while the vaulted cellars are occupied by a fire-breathing dragon.
-Other favorite areas are Snow White and the Seven Dwarfs, the Mad Hatter's Tea Cups spinning ride and It's a Small World cruise.
-Children love to fly with Peter Pan over London to Never Never Land, wander through Alice's Curious Labyrinth, soar in the air with Dumbo the flying elephant, travel through fairyland on Le Pays des Contes de Fées (a classic ride), and explore the Pirate's Beach on an adventurous boat ride.
-Mickey Mouse is sure to be there, too.
-New attractions include the Buzz Lightyear Laser Blast and a Ratatouille ride.
+A perfect day trip for families with kids, Disneyland Paris is a gigantic fairyland of fantasy and adventure.
+A top attraction is Sleeping Beauty Castle, which depicts the story of Sleeping Beauty in stained glass and tapestries, while the vaulted cellars are occupied by a fire-breathing dragon.
+Other favorite areas are Snow White and the Seven Dwarfs, the Mad Hatter's Tea Cups spinning ride, and it's a small world cruise.

 Address: Disneyland Paris, 77777 Marne-la-Vallée

 In the suburb of Rueil-Malmaison, the Château de Malmaison (which houses the Museé des Châteaux de Malmaison et de Bois Préau) is a worthwhile and easy excursion from central Paris.
 The château, built in 1620, exemplifies Early Baroque style.